redwoodjs/redwood/docs/docs/how-to/oauth.md

 }
 ```

-We're also storing the `access_token` and `scope` that we got back from the last time we retrived them from GitHub, as well as a timstamp for the last time the user logged in.
+We're also storing the `accessToken` and `scope` that we got back from the last time we retrived them from GitHub, as well as a timestamp for the last time the user logged in.
 Storing the `scope` is useful because if you ever change them, you may want to notify users that have the previous scope definition to re-login so the new scopes can be authorized.

-We'll also need to add an `identities` relation to the `User` model, and make the previously required `hashedPassword` and `salt` fields optional:
+We'll also need to add an `identities` relation to the `User` model, and make the previously required `hashedPassword` and `salt` fields optional (since users may want to *only* authenticate via GitHub, they'll never get to enter a password):

 ```prisma title=/api/db/schema.prisma